Global Centre for Preventive Health and Nutrition (GLOBE)

 - Yarriambiack Shire Council

-GLOBE is led by Associate Professor Gary Sacks and Associate Professor Kathryn Backholer.
+GLOBE is led by Professor Gary Sacks and Professor Kathryn Backholer.
 With over 60 active researchers, we are one of the largest groups dedicated to preventive health and nutrition research in Australia.

 Our team consists of researchers and students along with a broad range of external partners across multiple disciplines, including public health, nutrition and dietetics, epidemiology, political science, health economics, implementation science, systems science and artificial intelligence.